vitest-dev/vitest/docs/api/expect.md

 The same as [`toMatchSnapshot`](#tomatchsnapshot), but expects the same value as [`toThrowError`](#tothrowerror).

-If the function throws an `Error`, the snapshot will be the error message.
-Otherwise, snapshot will be the value thrown by the function.

 ## toThrowErrorMatchingInlineSnapshot

 - **Type:** `(snapshot?: string, message?: string) => void`

 The same as [`toMatchInlineSnapshot`](#tomatchinlinesnapshot), but expects the same value as [`toThrowError`](#tothrowerror).

-If the function throws an `Error`, the snapshot will be the error message.
-Otherwise, snapshot will be the value thrown by the function.

 ## toHaveBeenCalled